Modular affine Hecke category and regular centralizer: Introduction

 \subsection{Presentation}

-The present paper is the second step in our project (initiated in~\cite{brr}, joint with L.~Rider) of constructing ``modular tamely ramified local Langlands equivalences'' adapting to positive-characteristic coefficients the constructions of the first author in~\cite{be}.
-These equivalences will relate some categories of Iwahori-constructible or Iwahori-equivariant perverse sheaves on the affine flag variety $\Fl_G$ of a connected reductive algebraic group $G$ (or a natural torsor $\tFl_G$ over $\Fl_G$), with coefficients in an algebraically closed field $\bk$ of characteristic $\ell$ (or a ``free-monodromic completion''), to some categories of equivariant coherent sheaves on the Steinberg variety of the reductive group $G^\vee_\bk$ over $\bk$ which is Langlands dual to $G$ (or some variants).
+The present paper is the second step in our project (initiated in~\cite{brr}, joint with L.~Rider, and concluded in~\cite{br-pt3}) of constructing ``modular tamely ramified local Langlands equivalences'' adapting to positive-characteristic coefficients the constructions of the first author in~\cite{be}.
+These equivalences relate some categories of Iwahori-constructible or Iwahori-equivariant perverse sheaves on the affine flag variety $\Fl_G$ of a connected reductive algebraic group $G$ (or a natural torsor $\tFl_G$ over $\Fl_G$), with coefficients in an algebraic closure $\bk$ of $\F_\ell$ (or a ``free-monodromic completion''), to some categories of equivariant coherent sheaves on the Steinberg variety of the reductive group $G^\vee_\bk$ over $\bk$ which is Langlands dual to $G$ (or some variants).
 Our strategy involves a description of both sides of this equivalence in ``Soergel theoretic terms;" the present paper finishes the first half of this construction, by providing such a description on the constructible side of the picture.
-The second half will be completed in a future publication, based of the localization theory for representations of reductive Lie algebras over fields of positive characteristic developed by the first author with Mirkovi{\'c} and Rumynin, see~\cite{bmr,bm-loc}.
+The second half is completed in~\cite{br-pt3}, based of the localization theory for representations of reductive Lie algebras over fields of positive characteristic developed by the first author with Mirkovi{\'c} and Rumynin, see~\cite{bmr,bm-loc}.
 (This part of the work is closely related to our work in~\cite{brHecke}.)

 The main result of the paper is therefore an equivalence of categories relating an appropriate category of perverse sheaves on $\tFl_G$ to a category of ``Soergel bimodules.''
 This equivalence is fundamental for our project explained above, but it is also of independent interest, given the importance of categories of perverse sheaves on affine flag varieties in recent work on representation theory of reductive algebraic groups over fields of positive characteristic (see in particular~\cite{rw,rw2}).
+See REF for direct applications of this construction.